Ruby Duncan

-Ruby Duncan (born June 7, 1932) is an American advocate for low-income families and welfare rights in Las Vegas, Nevada.
+Ruby Duncan (June 7, 1932 – April 26, 2026) was an American advocate for low-income families and welfare rights in Las Vegas, Nevada.
 She was the co-founder of the organization Operation Life and president of the Clark County Welfare Rights Organization.
 In the 1970s Duncan and 'Westside mother' activists "organised a protest that shut down Caesars Palace in Las Vegas".
 She also made "Nevada history" by bringing the federal food stamp program to the state.

 Early life: 1932–1953

-Ruby Phillips Duncan came from a family of sharecroppers.
+Ruby Lee Phillips was born on June 7, 1932 to sharecroppers Ida Bolden and Joseph Phillips.
 Both her parents had died by the time she turned four, and from that point on she lived with relatives in Tallulah, Louisiana.
 The majority of her early life was spent working in cotton fields from May through October and attending a black school from November through April.
 She was a drug store clerk for two years.
 She left Louisiana for Las Vegas in 1953.

 First years in Las Vegas

 In Las Vegas Duncan worked as a house maid and a hotel maid.
 She was fired from the second job in 1964 for organizing other maids to protest against working conditions and low wages.
 After being fired, the only source of income she had to support herself and her young children was the Aid to Dependent Children (ADC) grant she received from the state welfare system.
-She was eventually able to get a job working in a hotel pantry, however while at work she slipped and fell, injuring her back and rendering her unable to work.
-This exposed her to the inadequate systems meant to support struggling families.
-She contacted the State Welfare Department asking for job training so that she could get hired in a job that did not require physical labor, but the department was reluctant.
+She eventually got a job at Sahara Las Vegas, where in 1966, she slipped on grease while working as a cook, injuring her back.
+When she approached the welfare department, she got a financial aid of $120 per month, among the least in the country.
+She expected support in training for new jobs that did not require standing, but got none, exposing her to the inadequate systems meant to support struggling families.

 In 1967 Congress passed new amendments requiring all women on Aid to Families with Dependent Children to enroll in job training programs.
 The only program available to welfare mothers on the Westside of Las Vegas, where Duncan lived, was a sewing class that met five days a week eight hours a day and paid $25 a week.
+After an article in Las Vegas Sun depicted her struggles, the welfare department accommodated Duncan in the class.
 This is where Duncan became radicalized and mobilized with other welfare mothers who eventually banded together to form what became Clark County Welfare Rights.